terencezl/terencezl.github.io/index.md

 _Vice President, Research, 2021 - Present_

 I had previously worked on facial recognition back in 2017, and really wanted to solve the two biggest problems in the industry - the accuracy of the algorithm, and the accuracy & scalability of the face search engine at increasingly large sizes (deca-billion scale and more).
 Clearview was the perfect opportunity for me.
 I ended up solving them in each of the two years when I was there.

-During this time I got to be the sole person pushing through from data collection, pipelining, cleaning, preprocessing, training & experimentation, model productionization, all the way to indexing for search at a very large scale.
-These tasks encompass almost the entirety of the industrial ML/DL specializations.
-The hands-on technical experience and intuition I gained from them were priceless.

-I also carried various projects from research & prototyping to production in accelerated time frames, and obtained very concrete rules to determine progress in a sea of complexity.
-I defined the Technology Process: problem definition & claim, strategizing & planning, solving & characterization, and production implementation stages.
-I made sure to communicate the expectations and stop gaps at each stage.
-With a few projects completed, I demonstrated that technology leadership could be driven out of a persistent vision.

-Since the algorithm's debut success, I became the trusted expert on the core tech in the leadership team and took on the scientific authority in product marketing and policy & legal messaging.
-I built the Research/ML division, laid out the technological foundation and assembled a team.
-I was very keen on nurturing the team, sharing knowledge, and recording sessions for broader access & history keeping, a practice I picked up during the pandemic remote working environment.
-Recently I came across a book [The Staff Engineer's Path](https://newsletter.pragmaticengineer.com/p/the-staff-engineers-path) (highly recommend!) and found a lot of common themes.

-I encountered a vast lineup of technologies along the way, and became a proficient user in order to get the most out of them.
-They ranged from general SWE products like **protobuf & gRPC**, **Redis Stream**, **RocksDB**, **AWS**, **Datadog**, to Deep Learning specific ones like **MXNet**, **PyTorch**, **OpenCV**, **ONNX Runtime**, **OpenVINO**, **ncnn**, **CuPy**, **TensorRT**, GPU batching utility **service streamer**, **K-nearest neighbors** algorithms, **tensorboard**, **MLFlow**, **DVC**.
-I had to take face detectors and embedders apart in pieces and put them back together with different acceleration framework backends to understand how to create the best interfaces.
-I fusioned three tough C++ libraries (and more utility ones) together to arrive at what I needed for things to scale.
-They were incredibly challenging and equally fun.
+In addition, I took on a lot more responsibilities, both in leadership/strategy and in people management.

 * Created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) ranked **US #1** and **World #2**.
 * Research & implemented a **deca-billion-scale** face search engine that was **500+** times the throughput of SOTA.
 Near-term 1/10 server cost & much higher capacity.
 Long-term $10M annual savings.